bijubayarea/test-terraform-deploy-nginx-kubernetes-eks/README.md

 * create k8s deployment "nginx" with replicas=2
 * pod containers: one is initContainer=nginx-init and container=nginx-pod-node
 * intContainer used to get environemnt variables: POD_NAME and NODE_NAME and write to /usr/share/nginx/html/index.html
-* pod ephemeral volume EmptyDir is attached to pod and mounterd on both containers
+* pod ephemeral volume EmptyDir is attached to pod and mounted on both containers

   ```
   containers: